dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/redshift-privatelink.md

         - Use IP addresses from the Redshift cluster’s **Network Interfaces** whenever possible.
 While IPs listed in the **Node IP addresses** section will work, they are also more likely to change.
         <Lightbox src="/img/docs/dbt-cloud/redshiftprivatelink4.png" title="Target type: IP address"/>

-        - There will likely be only one Network Interface (NI) to start, but if the cluster fails over to another availability zone (AZ), a new NI will be created for that AZ as well.
-The NI IP from the original AZ will still work, but the new NI IP can also be added to the Target Group if desired.
-If adding additional IPs, note that the NLB will need to add the corresponding AZ as well.
-Once created, the NI(s) shouldn't change (NOTE: this is our observation from testing, but is not officially documented by AWS).
+        - There will likely be only one Network Interface (NI) to start, but if the cluster fails over to another availability zone (AZ), a new NI will also be created for that AZ.
+The NI IP from the original AZ will still work, but the new NI IP can also be added to the Target Group.
+If adding additional IPs, note that the NLB will also need to add the corresponding AZ.
+Once created, the NI(s) should stay the same (This is our observation from testing, but AWS does not officially document it).

         _Redshift Serverless_